The One Simple Word Your Profits Hang On: “Maintenance”

 - Show Your Customers the Importance of Maintenance

-- Promote Maintenance as a Strategy to Lower Total Cost of Vehicle Ownership and Gain Loyalty
+- Promote Maintenance as a Strategy to Lower the Total Cost of Vehicle Ownership and Gain Loyalty

-- Keep Your Shop Profitable by Tracking Maintenance Needs
+- Keep Your Auto Repair Shop Profitable by Tracking Maintenance Needs

 - Maintenance, Maintenance, Maintenance: That is Your Key to Profitability